TOMATOES: Topology and Material Optimization for Latent Heat Thermal Energy Storage Devices: Related Work

 TO has transformed the design of structural \cite{sigmund2013_TO_review}, fluid \cite{borrvall2003topology, padhy2024fluto, padhy2025toflux}, photonics \cite{christiansen2021inverse, padhy2024photos}, and thermal systems \cite{tian2004effects}, enabling automated generation of high-performance geometries that outperform traditional, manually designed configurations.
 Its relevance has increased further with the advent of additive manufacturing, which enables the fabrication of the complex, non-intuitive geometries produced through optimization studies \cite{ge2020additive}.
 In thermal management applications, TO has been employed to enhance the performance of heat sinks, heat exchangers, and cooling plates, producing designs that consistently outperform conventional fin-and-tube solutions in terms of thermal resistance, compactness, and efficiency \cite{mo2021topology, careri2023additive}.

 LHTES design using TO was introduced by the seminal work of \cite{ pizzolato2017LHTES}, who showed that optimized fin arrangements within PCM domains could yield branching structures that significantly improved melting and solidification rates.
 Subsequent studies extended this framework to multi-tube configurations \cite{pizzolato2017TO_PCM}, bio-inspired fin geometries \cite{tian2021bionic}, and PCM-based heat sinks whose topology-optimized designs were experimentally validated \cite{see2022experimental}.
 More recent contributions have examined battery thermal management systems incorporating PCMs \cite{mo2021topologyPCMCoolingPlates}, and transient PCM-integrated heat sinks \cite{iradukunda2020transient}.
 Furthermore, \cite{xiaoping2023LHTES} applied TO to HCM/PCM composites with variable HCM volume fraction under natural convection to optimize charging behavior.
-Despite these advances, most TO studies select PCM and HCM material properties a priori. \cite{pizzolato2020LHTES} showed that this sequential choice of materials and geometry is suboptimal, and demonstrated that material selection can strongly influence the optimal fin topology .
-However, their approach was restricted to a small, discrete set of materials, which limits generality and prevents exploration of the broader material design space.
+Despite these advances, most TO studies select material properties for PCM and HCM a priori. \cite{pizzolato2020LHTES} showed that this sequential choice of materials and geometry is suboptimal, and demonstrated that material selection can strongly influence the optimal fin topology.
+However, their approach was restricted to a small, discrete set of materials, thereby limiting generality and preventing exploration of the broader material design space.
 Addressing this limitation requires frameworks that can represent material parameters in a continuous manner, enabling geometry and material to be optimized together.